-No matter how you tow your accessory vehicle, the RV will require several items to connect the car:
+Before we dive into the three options, let’s go over some equipment basics.
+No matter how you tow your accessory vehicle, the RV will require several basic items to safely pull the car.

 If your toad can be pulled behind the RV, you will need a few items to connect and brake the car: